bealecs/bealecs/README.md

 - 🔭 I’m currently working on [Pips With Paul](https://github.com/bealecs/pipswithpaul)

-- 🌱 I’m currently learning **JavaScript, React, NextJS, Firebase, Typescript and more**
+- 🌱 I’m currently learning **JavaScript, React, NextJS, Firebase, Typescript, and more**

 - 👨‍💻 All of my projects are available at [https://clifcodes.netlify.app](https://clifcodes.netlify.app)